Questions? Feedback? powered by Olark live chat software

 It can vary depending on the grade level of the student, but the test can take between two to three hours to complete (not including time allowed for breaks).

 In addition, you should not look through testing materials in order to prepare your student for the test.
 Part of the testing process is to determine what the student knows "on the spot" without having time to think of the correct answer.
 Seeing the test questions beforehand negates the time limit imposed by the test designers.
-The test was developed in such a way that a student's previous school year would be adequate test preparation.
+The test was developed in such a way that a student's previous school year sould be adequate test preparation.

-Test scores will remain on record indefinitely.
+Test scores will remain on file indefinitely.
 We have record of every paper-based CAT test we have graded, and they are available on request.
 The scores for the online CAT and TestPoint tests will remain on record with the TestPoint (our online testing host) website.
 If you need to access online test scores and no longer have the access information, please contact us and we can provide that information again.

 Who has access to my student's testing scores?